Global, Environmental, and Occupational Health

 Global Learning

-Students have multiple ways to expand the borders of their education in global, environmental, and occupational health.
+Students have multiple ways to expand the borders of their education in global, environmental, and occupational health (GEOH) through courses, research, and other beyond the classroom experiences.

 Students enrolled in the Global Health Major are eligible to apply for the Peace Corps Prep program.
 Students can also take advantage of opportunities shared by the UMD SPH Global Health Initiative to engage in projects in Maryland and around the world, including with the Public Health Beyond Borders student organization.